-Huthwaite’s Director of Marketing, Karen Woodhead, examines the changing corporate landscape and how training partners can stay relevant to the new mindset.
+Huthwaite’s Director of Marketing, Rachel Massey, examines the changing corporate landscape and how training partners can stay relevant to the new mindset.

 Three factors are transforming how we do business; technology, globalisation and humanity

 Technology is giving us new, more efficient ways of working, the ability to join up and become more integrated, faster and fitter.

 Globalisation is driving down cost, increasing competition, introducing commoditisation into sectors once considered high value and specialist.
 Trading is becoming ever more difficult and turbulent.

 The behaviour of bankers, politicians, corporate tax avoiders and others is reducing tolerance levels for that which is unjust and does not give due care and attention to our humanity.